Best Practices to Write Title and Meta Description Tags for SEO

 If you have a web page that talks about a restaurant that delivers food across New York, don’t write something like “How to bake a cake at home” in the title tag.
 The title should concisely and accurately reveal the main topic of the page.
 Remember that search engines are all about providing searchers with content that is relevant to their search intent.
 As a rule of thumb, write for people because they are the ones who pay most attention to the title to see if it offers a solution to their problem.

-3. Keep your titles under 60 characters
+3. Keep your title tags under 60 characters

 Lengthy titles are truncated by search engines to about 50-60 characters, which adds up to 600 pixels—the width of the title in the SERP.
 This is why it’s better to take this limit into account when creating the title tag.
 Otherwise, searchers may see an incomplete title.

-4. Put the main keyword at the beginning of the title
+4. Put the main keyword at the beginning of the title tag

 While you need to make sure your title is readable and click-worthy, there’s a rule that many SEOs have agreed on: The closer the keyword is to the beginning of the title tag, the more weight it has with search engines.